 The cheapest flights are generally between Panama City and points south – Bogotá and other Colombian cities or Quito.
 Some travelers prefer going by boat from Panama to Cartagena.

 From North America, you can journey overland only as far south as Panama.
 There is no road connection onward to Colombia: the Carretera Panamericana (Pan-American Hwy) ends in the vast wilderness of the Darién Province, in southeast Panama.
 This roadless area between Central and South America is called the Darién Gap.
 In the past it has been difficult, but possible, to trek across the gap with the help of local guides, but since around 1998 it has been prohibitively dangerous, especially on the Colombian side.
-The region is effectively controlled by guerrillas and is positively unsafe.
+The region is overrun with smugglers and is positively unsafe.

 One of the most popular modes of travel between South and Central America is by booking passage on one of the foreign sailboats that travel between Cartagena and the San Blás islands, with some boats continuing to Colón (Panama).
-The typical passage takes four to six days and costs between US$375 and US$600.
-A good source of information regarding schedules and available berths is at Casa Viena in Cartagena and Captain Jack's in Portobelo, Panama.
+The typical passage takes about five days and costs between US$450 and US$650.
+A good source of information regarding schedules and available berths is at Blue Sailing in Cartagena.
 Do some serious research before joining any tour; there are many unsavory operators out there, and a few boats have even sunk.

-A less expensive way to reach Panama from Colombia is via small boat from Capurgana to Puerto Obaldia from where you can take a domestic flight to Panama City or continue up through the San Blás islands.
+A less expensive way to reach Panama from Colombia is via small boat from Capurgana to Puerto Obaldia (COP$30,000 for the 30-minute trip) from where you can take a domestic flight to Panama City (US$115, flying Tuesdays, Thursdays and Sundays) or continue up through the San Blás islands.